Posted on Leave a comment

 Why would you want a 2 string guitar pickup?

 The idea behind this pickup is for it to be mounted to a conventional electric guitar for it to just ‘hear’ the E and A strings.
-Then that signal is sent out separately from the main guitar pickups and put through a pedal to lower it an octave.
+Then that signal is sent out separately and put through a pedal to lower it an octave.
 The octave down sound can be amplified separately or combined with the signal from the 6 string pickups.
 It’s one of those ideas that the more you think about it the more uses you find for it.

 I came across this idea before back in 2014.
 Here is a blog post on 2 string pickups I wrote back then.
 The ones I made then were a little different.
 One was for a bouzouki and another for an acoustic guitar.
 The overall idea was the same.
 The idea is to only hear one or two strings and to lower the signal by an octave.